Maysha-Khanom-Moon/advanced_sql_with_Baraa/README.md

     <br>

 #### datetrunc(part, date):
-- truncates the date to the specific part
+- truncates the datetime to the specific part
 - part: level of details

-Date Time: Year-Month-Day Hours-Minutes-Seconds
+DateTime: Year-Month-Day Hours-Minutes-Seconds

 - part: year | month | day | hour | minute | second
     - until part we keep, rest of the things are reset